KoBeWi/Sapphire/README.md

 If you are Windows, you can use the exe.
 If not, you need Ruby and run/compile Sapphire.rb to have same functionality.
 And having Ruby installed, the only interesting thing you can do is the !template command (see below).
-This file describes mainly the Template features.
+Just run Sapphire.rb This file describes mainly the Template features.